CYBELE Biogeochemical cycles and the functional role of planktonic microorganism assemblages

 - The cycling of biogenic elements in the seawater column: budgets, fluxes, spatial and temporal variability, stoichiometry, and balance autotrophy/heterotrophy

 - Planktonic structure interactions/biogeochemical cycles at different time-space scales, enabling us to determine their variability and causes.

 The members of the team combine experimental approaches, fieldwork and modeling.
 Biogeochemical modeling (Eco3M) occurs upstream and downstream of experiments and oceanographic campaigns and is coupled with physics.
-This requires strong interactions with all the MIO teams and involvement in various transversal axes (COUPLING, Biological Pump, ETE) and observation (MIO-OBS).
+This approach requires strong interactions with all the MIO teams and involvement in various transversal axes (COUPLING, Biological Pump, ETE) and observations (MIO-OBS).

 Phytoplankton and zooplankton community structures are crucial to understanding the intensity of primary production in surface waters and the efficiency of carbon transfer to the deep ocean.